 Computational Tools and Algorithms

 The advent of computers and sophisticated algorithms has revolutionized the way we calculate the LCM, especially for large numbers.
 Traditionally, finding the LCM of large numbers using manual methods like listing multiples or prime factorization could be time-consuming and error-prone.
-However, with the development of efficient algorithms and computational tools, calculating the LCM of even very large numbers has become quick and easy.
+On the flip side, with the development of efficient algorithms and computational tools, calculating the LCM of even very large numbers has become quick and easy.

 One notable trend is the use of the Euclidean algorithm for finding the GCD, which is then used to calculate the LCM using the formula LCM(a, b) = (|a * b|) / GCD(a, b).
 The Euclidean algorithm is highly efficient and can be implemented easily in computer programs.